yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

 <validation step="9cb677b1-ac46-4dcd-8bcb-dd0e9b141ea5" />

-## Summary
-In this exercise, you successfully integrated the WWI App Service with the virtual network (VNet) that was created earlier.
-This integration allows the App Service to securely communicate with the SQL Managed Instance (SQL MI) within the VNet.

 ## Review
-In this lab, you have completed:

-- Configure VNet integration with App Services
+In this lab, you have configured VNet integration with App Services and opened the web application.
-- Open the web application

-### Proceed with the next lab by clicking on Next>>.
+### You have successfully completed the lab.